-Closing The Kimono: Lessons from the B2B Marketing Manifesto campaign
+Closing The Robe: Lessons from the B2B Marketing Manifesto campaign

 It’s a bittersweet day at Velocity.
-I can confirm the rumours are true: Project Open Kimono has – until we bring it back at least – come to an end.
+I can confirm the rumours are true: Project Open Robe has – until we bring it back at least – come to an end.

 The project has been our commitment to showing business value from our B2B Marketing Manifesto campaign.
 If you’ve been following then you’ll be familiar with the ‘warts and all’ B2B analytics case studies we’ve published along the way.